seamapi/javascript/README.md

 JavaScript SDK for the Seam API written in TypeScript.

+_This is a preview of the next major version of the Seam SDK.
+This SDK is available for early preview.
+It will eventually replace the [seamapi](https://github.com/seamapi/javascript/) package._

 ## Description

 [Seam] makes it easy to integrate IoT devices with your applications.